 Step 1: Get IBM Watson credentials

 As of 10/30/2018, the service has migrated to token-based Identity and Access Management (IAM) authentication so user and password are not generated anymore.
+Previously created instances can still use user name and password.
 Details can be found here.

 Step 2: Configure IBMWatsonTranscriptionService